zweedao/OpenAI-Reinforcement-Learning/README.md

 # Reinforcemnent Learning

-Using various Reinforcement Learning algorithms to solve 3 problems:
+Using various Reinforcement Learning algorithms to solve the following 3 problems.
+Full details can be found in `Project Report.pdf`.

 ### 1. Maze Navigation